danielyan21/clustering-methods/README.md

 # Vignette-Clustering-Methods
-Vignette on comparing three clustering methods (k means, spectral, agglomerative); created as a class project for PSTAT197A in Fall 2024.
+Copy of complete project: Vignette on comparing three clustering methods (k means, spectral, agglomerative); created as a class project for PSTAT197A in Fall 2024.

 ### Contributors
 - Kasturi Sharma